greg-raven/hdc/_posts/2014-12-01-amgen-tour-of-california-2015-local-stages.md

 Whether it's the local bighorn sheep or world-class cyclists, fans should have plenty to see when the fierce competition unfolds on this legendary mountain on Saturday, May 16!

-“The Amgen Tour de California has done so much to put Mt Baldy and its world class climb in the cycling world spot light.
-We are honored to be part of the race in 2015 and many others to come.” --- Robby Ellingson, General Manager, Mt Baldy Ski Lifts
+"The Amgen Tour de California has done so much to put Mt Baldy and its world class climb in the cycling world spot light.
+We are honored to be part of the race in 2015 and many others to come." --- Robby Ellingson, General Manager, Mt Baldy Ski Lifts

 For more information: amgentourofcalifornia.com/host-cities?utm\_source=Host+City+Announcement+&amp;utm\_campaign=Crush+Challenge+&amp;utm\_medium=email